XTLS/Xray-docs-next/docs/en/config/policy.md

 > `statsUserDownlink`: true | false

 When set to `true`, enables downlink traffic statistics for all users of the current level.

 > `statsUserOnline`: true | false

+When set to `true`, enables online user count statistics for all users of the current level.
+(Online criteria: connection activity within 20 seconds).

+> `statsUserOnline`: true | false
 > When set to `true`, enables online user count statistics for all users of the current level.
 (Online criteria: connection activity within 20 seconds).